This is the new Hyundai Kona SUV, the Korean firm's Nissan Juke rival

 The Kona is named after a coastal region on the Big Island of Hawaii

 The new Kona SUV has an Ironman-themed edition

-Intended to take on the likes of the Nissan Juke, the Kona features a fresh design for the brand and a range of new-to-Hyundai technology, including a head-up display and revamped infotainment system.
+Priced from £16,195, the Nissan Juke rival features a fresh design and a range of new-to-Hyundai technology, including a head-up display and revamped infotainment system.

 — Autocar (@autocar) June 13, 2017

-The 1.6-litre diesel is due to arrive in the European market at some point in 2018, although it's not yet confirmed.
+A 1.6-litre diesel is due to arrive in the European market at some point in 2018, although it has not yet been confirmed.
 It will be available in two-wheel drive with 113bhp and a six-speed manual.
 It produces 134bhp in seven-speed DCT and all-wheel-drive guise.

 Some markets will also be offered the Kona with a 2.0-litre MPI Atkinson engine, although this won't be coming to Europe.